IchNukeDichWeg/Discord.py-Nuker/README.md

 ```
 #### DM all

-Will DM every member possible with a Set Message
+Will DM every member possible with whatever message you want (imput the message in the Source Code under `DM_ALL_MESSAGE = ""`)

 ```
 !dmall
 ```
 #### Nuke

-Will Nuke the Server with Delete all channels, Delete all Roles, Delete all Emojies, Change Server Name and Icon, Create Roles with a Custom Name, Spam Create Channels and Spam a set message
+Will Nuke the Server with Give everyone Admin, Delete all channels, Delete all Roles, Delete all Emojies, Change Server Name and Icon, Create Roles with a Custom Name, Spam Create Channels and Spam a set message

 ```
 !nuke